ZeiP/e-petitions/README.md

 * For setting up a sysadmin user
 	* `rake epets:add_sysadmin_user` - to set up an admin user with email 'admin@example.com' and password 'Letmein1!'
 	* go to `/admin` and log in.
 You will be asked to change your password.
 Remember, the password must contain a mix of upper and lower case letters, numbers and special characters.

+## Authentication

+* Partiolaisaloite is currnently integrated to PartioID SAML authentication
+* For development purposes, either plug in another SAML IdP or use hard-coded sign_in logic